International House, Azabu, Tokyo, 1968.

 Tagged with: , , ,

 International House, Azabu, Tokyo, 1968.
 The ‘I-House’ origins date back to an encounter between John D. Rockefeller III and Matsumoto Shigeharu in 1929.
-They recognized the importance of the cultural dimension within international affairs and worked together for the rest of their lives, dedicated to the promotion of international understanding through cultural exchange and to the rebuilding of postwar US-Japan cultural relations.
+They recognized the importance of the cultural dimension within international affairs and worked together for the rest of their lives promoting international understanding through cultural exchange and, after war’s end and the founding of I-House in 1952, to the rebuilding of postwar US-Japan cultural relations.

 “Most of the eleven weeks I was in Tokyo [in 1958] – living almost luxuriously in that cultural caravanserai known as The International House of Japan, on a hill in Azabu in grounds once owned by the famous family of Iwasaki.
 From my balcony I had, to right and left, contrasting views, symbolizing perhaps the ancient and eternal, and the modern and ephemeral.
 To the right, rising over a line of blue hills, was Mount Fuji.
 To the left, soaring vertically from the trees of Shiba, was that astonishing structure, the Tokyo Tower.